 According to various studies, garlic has antioxidant, anti-inflammatory, and antibacterial properties that may help improve numerous health conditions in humans.

-It’s also a great source of nutrients and is capable of reducing cholesterol and blood pressure while also boosting immune function and bone density.
+It’s also a great source of nutrients and can reduce cholesterol and blood pressure while also boosting immune function and bone density.

 According to various sources, small amounts of garlic may have immense health benefits for dogs.